U2's Edge leading rock memorabilia sale to help musicians

 “This is two of my great heroes in the one shot and that bass guitar is going to be in the auction.”

-Erzin, who has produced a litany of classic rock artist from Alice Cooper and Aerosmith to Pink Floyd and Kiss.
+Ezrin, who has produced a litany of classic rock artist from Alice Cooper and Aerosmith to Pink Floyd and Kiss.
 Each has donated memorabilia to the auction.
-But Erzin says guitarist Paul Stanley personally had to search for his donation.
+But Ezrin says guitarist Paul Stanley personally had to search for his donation.

 Some of the offerings are currently on display at Van Eaton Galleries in the Sherman Oaks neighborhood of Los Angeles.